data-science-infinity/data-science-infinity.github.io/_posts/2021-10-30-Time-Series-Modelling-and-Forecasting-in-R.md

 #### Our Results

-We have seen that the average number of goals was decreasing with time, our model predicts that the number will stay low.
+We have seen that the average number of goals is decreasing with time, our model predicts that the number will stay low.

 ---